 Cultural Industries Quarter, Sheffield

-The Cultural Industries Quarter is a district in the city centre of Sheffield, England, and one of the eleven Quarters designated in the 1994 City Centre Strategy.
-It is roughly triangular in shape, and is bound by Howard Street, Sheaf Square and Suffolk Road to the north-east, St Mary's Road to the south and Eyre Street and Arundel Gate to the north-west, with Granville Square in the south-east.
-The name given reflects the intention to create a cluster of music, film and science based businesses in the area.
+The Cultural Industries Quarter (CIQ) is a designated district within the city center of Sheffield.
+It is one of the eleven Quarters established under the 1994 City Centre Strategy aimed at revitalizing and diversifying the urban landscape.
+The CIQ is characterized by its roughly triangular shape, bordered by Howard Street, Sheaf Square, and Suffolk Road to the north-east, Saint Mary's Road to the south, and Eyre Street and Arundel Gate to the north-west, with Granville Square marking its south-eastern corner.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Sheffield.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.